MarkusFuchs68/Covid-19_prediction_MLOps/README.md

 Setup:
 - Python custom package microlog to share common logging behaviour and settings in one place
 - microservices log to stdout
-- ship stdout logs with Filebeat to ElasticSearch
+- promtail ships logs to grafana
-- parse shipped logs in Elasticsearch
 - visualize logs in Kibana.

 ## Monitoring